neoglez/calvis/README.md

 #### 2.1.2.
 Background images with Blender

-You need to download [Blender](http://download.blender.org/release/) and install scipy package to run the first part of the code.
-The provided code was tested with [Blender2.78](http://download.blender.org/release/Blender2.78/blender-2.78a-linux-glibc211-x86_64.tar.bz2), which is shipped with its own python executable as well as distutils package.
+You need to download [Blender](http://download.blender.org/release/) and install scipy package.
+The provided code was tested with [Blender2.82](https://www.blender.org/download), which is shipped with its own python executable as well as distutils package.
 Therefore, it is sufficient to do the following:

 #### 2.1.2.
 VtkPlotter and Trimesh